 Susan Estrich has just put out a column.

-Democrat contract with America.
+It's on Newsmax: Democrat Contract with America.

 Let me just get to where she summarizes the contract.

-All the Democrats need to do now is nationalize the election, raise the money, and make their own compact for a better America.
+All the Democrats need to do now is nationalize the election, raise the money, and make their own Compact for a Better America.

 What would be the elements?